 Chaplaincy Program, M.Div.

 Are you considering becoming a chaplain?
-Students called to provide spiritual support and guidance outside the local church may consider this concentration.
-The degree will provide a solid biblical and theological underpinning as well as a balanced training in pastoral counseling skills and intercultural studies to help with becoming a chaplain.
+Students called to provide spiritual support and guidance outside the local church may consider this chaplaincy program.
+The degree will provide a solid biblical and theological underpinning as well as a balanced chaplaincy training in pastoral care counseling skills and intercultural studies to help with becoming a chaplain.

 The MDiv degree program provides an optimal curriculum in graduate theological study to prepare men and women for various ministry roles.
 The three-year program requires 75 hours of study.
 There are eight concentrations: General Studies, Pastoral Studies, Pastoral Counseling, Christian Ministry, Exegetical Studies, Intercultural Studies, Women’s Leadership, and Chaplaincy Studies.
 Advanced Standing credit may be obtained for up to 18 credit hours of the MDiv degree and 36 credit hours may be transferred from an accredited institution.
 The combination of Advanced Standing and Transfer Credit is limited to 36 credit hours.